Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

 * The original positions of the nodes are respected in the following way:

   * Only directions that align with the original direction or are directly neighbored are allowed.
-For example, if v is north-east (1) from u in the original positions, it is allowed to place v north, north-east, or east in the octilinear representation, i.e., for the edge :math:`(u,v)` the directions 2, 1, and 0 are allowed.
+For example, if :math:`v` is north-east (1) from :math:`u` in the original positions, it is allowed to place v north, north-east, or east in the octilinear representation, i.e., for the edge :math:`(u,v)` the directions 2, 1, and 0 are allowed.
   * The ordering of all adjacent nodes of a node :math:`v` is preserved.
 * The distance (difference in x- or y-coordinate) between each two nodes is at least one and as minimal as possible